-Semester One will introduce you to Te Ao Māori and the New Zealand Curriculum learning areas of technology, English, the arts, health and physical education, mathematics and statistics, science and social science.
-You will also complete 49-52 days, depending on Term One start date, of practicum in School A throughout Semester One as part of the EDPRAC 600A course.
+Semester One will introduce you to Te Ao Māori and the New Zealand Curriculum Learning Areas of Technology, English, The Arts, Health, and Physical Education, Mathematics and Statistics, Science and Social Science.
+You will also complete 49-52 days, depending on the Term One start date, of Practicum in School A throughout Semester One as part of the EDPRAC 611A course.
 Links between theories of how people learn and your practicum experiences will be explored in EDPROFST 609.

-EDCURRIC 625 Curriculum: Maths and Literacy 1 EDCURRIC 627A Designing the Wider Curriculum EDPRAC 600A Professional Practice EDPROFST 609 Ako EDPROFM 600A Te Ao Māori He tirohanga whakamua kia haere whakamuri EDUC 603A Education and Society EDUCM 199 Te Reo Māori
+EDCURRIC 625 Curriculum: Maths and Literacy 1 EDCURRIC 627A Designing the Wider Curriculum EDPRAC 611A Professional Practice: Primary EDPROFST 609 Ako EDPROFM 600A Te Ao Māori He tirohanga whakamua kia haere whakamuri EDUC 603A Education and Society EDUCM 199 Te Reo Māori